richard-scryber/PaperworkDayDocs/index.md

 nav_order: 0
 ---

-# Learn Paperwork, and the Core library
+# Learn Scryber, and the Core library
 {: .no_toc}

----

-{: .note }
-> The documentation is **IN REVIEW** phase.
-The reference section will be more accurate than the learing guides as it is rolled out.
->
-> If you do discover an inconsistency whilst trying to do something.
-Then check the reference section, if it's still incorrect then please do reach out via the [GitHub](https://github.com/richard-scryber/scryber.core) issue and discussion tabs.

 ---